Get Off the Grid in Mexico With a Weekend in Laguna Bacalar

 Laguna Bacalar is a perfect weekend trip from Playa del Carmen, Tulum, Cancun, or anywhere in the Riviera Maya.
-The colors of the water are stunning, the sleepy town is the perfect relaxing getaway from the crowds, and all the food we ate here was AMAZING!
+The colors of the water are stunning, the sleepy town is the perfect relaxing getaway from the crowds, and all the food we ate here was amazing too.

+It lived up to the hype (that I built in my head, at least) and honestly exceeded it.
 What’s not to love about this beautiful place?
-I promise these photos will have you itching to escape the salty beaches and spend the weekend at Laguna Bacalar!
+I promise these photos will have you itching to escape the salty beaches and spend the weekend in Laguna Bacalar!

 Laguna Bacalar is three hours from Tulum, four hours from Playa del Carmen, and five hours from Cancun by bus.